swiss/paf-link/documentation/4_design_principles.md

 ## Public Affairs in General

-In its simplest form, public affairs are **activities** undertaken by **agents** (person or systems) that use **entities** as input information and for generating output information.
+In its simplest form, public affairs are:

+- **activities** undertaken by
+- **agents** (person or systems) that use
+- **entities** as input information and for generating output information.

 ## Necessity vs. Convenience

 The design principles specify only the **bare necessities** for describing a public affair.
 In the specific application of paf.link it usually will be advantageous to define some additional links between activities, agents and entities purely for **convenience purposes** (e.g. for easier querying).
-Using RDF makes it possible to comply to the paf.link schema and at the same time having some additional convenience driven triples added to the data.
+Using RDF makes it possible to comply to the paf.link schema and at the same time having some additional convenience driven links added to the data.

 ## Activities